Three years full-time.

 - At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.
 See Course Costs.

-Applicants are normally expected to have GCSE Maths at grade A-C (or equivalent) or new GCSE grade 4-9.
+Applicants are expected to hold GCSE in Mathematics at grade 4/C or above.

 Any offer of a place may be subject to:

 - a successful interview

 If you have previously studied at higher education level before you may be able to transfer credits to a related course at the University of Suffolk and reduce the period of study time necessary to achieve your degree.